IV1T3/PortfolioOverlap/README.md

 | Lyxor MSCI World Energy TR UCITS ETF     | LYPC   |
 | ...                                      | ...    |

-First, customize the file `portfoliooverlap/portfolio.py` to resemble your stock portfolio such as:
+First, customize the file `portfoliooverlap/portfolio.py` to resemble your stock portfolio such as

 ```python
 PORTFOLIO_DATA = {